Cryogenic nano-imaging of second-order moir\'e superlattices

-To obtain a better understanding of this result, we focus our attention to three particular sets of parameters ($\theta _{\rm hBN}$, $\theta _{\rm TBG}$, $\epsilon$) and visualize the real-space potential of the resulting second-order superlattice.
-As demonstrated in Fig.~\ref{fig:formation-second-order}e, tiny variations in the twist angle and strain have a large impact on the type of second-order superlattice.
-For instance, by applying 0.1\% of strain, the geometry may change from a triangular to a 1D lattice.
+To obtain a better understanding of this result, we focus our attention to three particular sets of parameters ($\theta _{\rm hBN}$, $\theta _{\rm TBG}$, $\epsilon$) and visualize the real-space potential of the resulting second-order superlattice \NT{(method explained in Supplementary Note~IX)}.
+As shown in Fig.~\ref{fig:formation-second-order}e, extremely small variations in the twist angle of order 0.01$\degree$ and strain variations of 0.01\% can have a large impact on the type of second-order superlattice.
+For instance, by applying 0.1\% of strain, the geometry may change from a triangular to 1D lattice \cite{sinner2023strain}.
 Likewise, a square lattice can be formed by changing both twist angles only slightly.
-We calculate the real-space potential for a wider range of both twist angles, as presented in the birds-eye view in Figure~\ref{fig:lattice-birdview}.
+We calculate the real-space potential for a wider range of both twist angles, as presented in the birds-eye view in Figure~\ref{fig:lattice-birdview}a.
 We emphasize that smaller periodicities must emerge in other non-dominant directions as well.
-However, these cannot be measured using our near-field probe with a limited spatial resolution and spatial selectivity of the global electrical photovotage probes.
-We can identify the following features: at three resonant points, a 1D~lattice emerges with an even longer periodicity than our sample lateral dimensions, and hence is not detectable.
-Surrounding these points, 1D~lattice structures are present with periodicities on the order of several hundreds of nanometers.
-Further away from these resonant points, the periodicity tends to fall below the experimental resolution and thus could not be observed.
-On the other hand, a triangular lattice forms right in the middle of these resonant points, which in turn converts via a square lattice towards a 1D lattice near those resonant points.
-This clearly illustrates the wide variety of lattices that can be formed in the limited parameter space of our experiment: ($\theta _{\rm hBN}$, $\theta _{\rm TBG}$, $\epsilon$).

-\textbf{PV generation mechanism} How do we interpret the observed bulk photoresponse that does not decay away from contacts?
-Here, we assume that the periodicities (i.e. the spatial frequencies) embedded in the combined hBN/MATBG lattice structure are preserved in the lattice potential, and subsequently in the electronic properties that could induce a photovoltage.
-As we established above, there must be at least one non-linearity in the optoelectronic response pathway (Supplementary Note VI).
+However, these cannot be measured using our near-field probe with a limited spatial resolution and spatial selectivity of the global electrical probes.